choulab/lab-website/content/research/projects.md

  css_class = ""
 +++

 The Chou lab develops molecular technologies for biological applications.
-These devices are made from engineered DNA and protein molecules, which have been programmed to self-assemble according to user-specified rules and structures in order to carry out some tasks.
+These devices are made from engineered DNA and protein molecules, which have been programmed to self-assemble according to user-specified rules and structures to carry out specific tasks.
 Below you will find a list of on-going and past projects (and yes, Leo enjoys coming up with cryptic project code names):